 Practicing yoga for anxiety and stress has many benefits in the long run.
 Both stress and anxiety are natural reactions to different life experiences.
 Whether it is the situation of a conflict, diagnosis of a medical issue, or loss of a loved one; stress and anxiety are natural to occur.
 A regimen of yoga helps you stay physically and mentally fit in the long run.

-Unfortunately, too much of stress and anxiety in regular life takes a toll on your mental and physical health.
+Unfortunately, too much stress and anxiety in regular life take a toll on your mental and physical health.
 You suffer from headaches, insomnia, depression, and a host of other medical issues.
-Yoga offers you a holistic way of life to get rid of these two issues without use of medications.
+Yoga offers you a holistic way of life to get rid of these two issues without the use of medications.